2002-Manav/2002-Manav/README.md

 <hr />
         <br>
 <div style="text-align: center;">
     <h4>Graduated with a B.Tech in Computer Engineering, I am passionate about coding, design, and development.
-With strong front-end skills in HTML, CSS, JavaScript, Bootstrap, React.js, and MUI, I am eager to tackle challenges, continuously learn, connect with diverse individuals, and share knowledge and positivity.</h4>
+With strong front-end skills in HTML, CSS, JavaScript, Bootstrap, React.js, and MUI, alon with .net, C#, Angular Js & MySql; I am eager to tackle challenges, continuously learn, connect with diverse individuals, and share knowledge and positivity.</h4>
 </div>
 <br>